Burp Suite for Pentester: Web Scanner & Crawler

 As we’re heading with the default configurations thus we’ll simply type the testing URL i.e. “http://testphp.vulnweb.com/” and will hit the “OK” button.

-As we do so, the window will get disappeared and over in the dashboard we’ll get our new task aligned as “Crawl of test.vulnweb.com”, and in the event log, we can see that we got the event “Crawl started”.
+As we do so, the window will disappear, and we’ll see our new task aligned in the dashboard as “Crawl of test.vulnweb.com”, and in the event log, we can see that we received the event “Crawl started”.

 Within a few minutes, the crawling task will get finished up and we’ll get the notification there.
 But where’s the result ??